Contact Allegra: email@example.com | 347-694-5276 |

-Allegra Verlezza (they/she) is a queer, genderfluid full-time voiceover talent and actor.
-Allegra loves bringing their full authentic self to the mic and they feel affirmed voicing roles for women and non-binary folks.
+Allegra Verlezza (they/them) is a non-binary voiceover talent and actor.
+Allegra loves bringing their full authentic self to the mic and as a genderfluid person, Allegra feels affirmed voicing roles for non-binary folks and women.
+Allegra is queer and a proud member of the LGBTQIA+ community.
 With a background in non-profit advocacy, Allegra strives to use their voice to amplify progressive messages and advance liberation for marginalized communities everywhere.
-Clients including Sherwin Williams and Krusteaz have enjoyed the ease and just plain fun of working with Allegra!

-In addition to their political voiceover work and commercials, Allegra loves voicing for animation, video games, e-learning narration, medical narration, and more.Studio Details
+In addition to their political voiceover work and commercials, Allegra has experience across voiceover genres including animation, video games, audiobooks, e-learning, explainers, medical & corporate narration, PSAs, documentary, museum narration, voice of god and live announce.Studio Details

-Allegra’s dedicated home studio includes an isolated engineer-approved booth, Rode NT1 mic, Solid State Logic SSL2 audio interface, and Audacity.Turnaround Time
+Allegra’s dedicated home studio includes an isolated engineer-approved booth, Rode NT1 mic, Synco D2 shotgun mic, Solid State Logic SSL2 audio interface, Beyerdynamic DT 770 headphones, Reaper, Audacity, and the 2021 MacBook Air.Turnaround Time

 As a full-time voiceover artist based in Brooklyn, NY, Allegra can offer same-day, possibly even immediate turnaround when needed.
 For urgent and rush jobs, Allegra is available after traditional business hours.Connection Details